 Free consultation with an experienced lawyer on your preliminary hearing

-Contact preliminary hearing lawyer Christopher Glinski at (262) 632-1555 for a free consultation.
+Contact preliminary hearing lawyer Christopher Glinski at (262) 632-1555 for a free consultation on criminal defense cases.
 Don’t risk hiring an inexperienced preliminary hearing lawyer and miss out on an opportunity to cross-examine the prosecutor’s witnesses and lower the amount of your bond.